Open until 5pm, call free on 0800 531 6027

 Unless you move into long-term care, your lifetime mortgage usually ends when you or the last remaining applicant pass away.
 At this point, your home will usually be sold.
 The proceeds are then used to repay the lender, with anything left over going to your estate.

-If you go into long-term care and the lifetime mortgage plan is in your name, your home will typically be sold.
+If you go into long-term care and the lifetime mortgage plan is in your sole name, your home will typically be sold.
 This is to repay the loan and its interest.
 If your plan is in joint names, your plan will end when the last person passes away or goes into long-term care.

 In the first situation, any money left over from the sale of your home could go towards paying your care costs.
 You can also use the funds that you release from your home to pay for care costs and home adaptations.
 This may help you stay in your home for longer.